CentauriSoldier/Sim2D/README.md

 	return MyObject;

-Using the Draw action plugin, these objects are drawn at run-time over a auto-managed "canvas" (an Input object with a specific name).
+Using the Draw action plugin, these objects are drawn at run-time over an auto-managed "canvas" (an Input object with a specific name).
 The objects are drawn in layers so that UI objects show up on top.
 The objects have events and will soon have (optional) collision.

 **Speed**